agentflare-ai/agentml/README.md

 ### The W3C Standard for Agents

+**AgentML to agents is what HTML is to the web.** Just as HTML became the universal markup language that enabled the web to flourish—allowing any browser to render any page—AgentML establishes a universal language for agents built on the solid foundation of W3C standards.

 By building on **W3C SCXML**, AgentML leverages:

 - **20+ years** of formal state machine research